WIP Home | Events | Links | APL '22 , '23, '24

 Share photos I might post on the website

-Responsibilities related to the weekly alumnus seminar: Each of you will be assigned a presenter.
+Responsibilities related to the weekly alumni seminar: Each of you will be assigned a presenter.
 The job: Correspond; develop questions and focus; prep the other interns (an article to read?); write a thank-you note.

 Grade: Attendance at films and Sunday discussion; Meeting deadlines for above jobs; blue book reflections; WIP diary; attendance (BE ON TIME) at and participation in the alumnus seminars.